LCC-CIT/CS133JS-CourseMaterials/Labs/TermProject/CS133JS_TermProject_Instructions.md

 ------

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/) Beginning JavaScript Course Lab Instructions by [Brian Bird](https://profbird.dev), written spring <time>2023</time>, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+[^1]: Obstruction game: This is a two-player game in which one player is “O”; the other player is “X.” Use  at least a 6×6 grid.
+Each player takes turns putting their mark in one of the squares.
+Players can only mark a square if all of its neighbors, including those on diagonals, are empty.
+Play ends when one player can no longer move.